Astra Militarum Tips – Astra Militarum Getting Started – Part 9

 - Infantry – you’ll be taking a lot of infantry usually anyway.
 But if you have 60+ Guardsmen you have a lot of guys to hold Objectives all over the battlefield

-The reason being that a Team can be deployed on a building, stay back, stay put and blast away as it needs.
+The reason is that a Team can be deployed on a building, stay back, stay put and blast away as it needs.
 It won’t ever be at -1 to hit for moving.
 The ten-man squad though will be moving about to gain objectives, it may also be in a vehicle thus rendering the heavy weapon useless and it may be advancing, again making the heavy weapon useless.

-Also, the Team can be ordered with a specific shooty based order.
+Also, the Heavy Weapon Team can be ordered with a specific shooty based order.
 Re-roll ones to wound for example and it’ll take full advantage of that.
 While a regular squad might be ordered to Move, Move, Move – again wasting the heavy weapon.

 If it doesn’t need glue – don’t glue it!